gbroques/cmp-variable-type/README.md

 The `type` is returned within the `data` element of the `completion_item` for each `entry`.

-If you want to [customize the menu appearance](https://github.com/hrsh7th/nvim-cmp/wiki/Menu-Appearance#basic-customisations) to show the type as the source:
+If you want to [customize the menu appearance](https://github.com/hrsh7th/nvim-cmp/wiki/Menu-Appearance#basic-customisations) to show the type as the source, then you might have the following code:

 ```lua
 local cmp = require('cmp')